Soul Punk: Background

 After Stump's band Fall Out Boy went on an indefinite hiatus in November 2009, he announced a new project in January 2010 through a message on his YouTube video.
 Again working with Island Records, he produced Soul Punk.
 Originally having a tentative release date of February 2011, it was delayed to October that year.
 In its place, Stump released Truant Wave as his first extended play (EP) through his own record label Nervous Breakdance Media digitally on February 22, 2011.
 Stump originally completed his album in 2010 but started again from scratch to re-build the album around a song called "This City" that he wrote at the eleventh hour because he wanted to include it but felt it didn't fit on the record.
 His bandmates Trohman and Hurley formed the heavy metal supergroup The Damned Things with members from Anthrax and Every Time I Die, releasing Ironiclast as their debut album in 2010.
-Wentz formed an electropop/experimental band with lead singer Bebe Rexha.
+Wentz formed an electropop/experimental band Black Cards with lead singer Bebe Rexha.
 Commenting on these musical endeavours, Stump said "when I look at Damned Things, when I look at Black Cards, I feel like those are totally viable, legitimate bands.
 It’s not some side project full of songs your main band didn’t want, it is its own thing.
 I think that means it needed to happen."Soul Punk features no guest artists or other producers, with Stump playing all the instruments himself."When it comes to pop music, there's this perception that all you have to do is press a button on your iPad [to get the sounds] but I wanted to make it with love and put a lot into it.
 A lot of people asked, 'Where did you get the drum sounds?'
 I played them.
 'What synth plug-in was that?'
 I played all the synths.
 'How'd you get that bass tone?'
 It's a bass.
 I really wanted to put in the effort, even if people might not notice."Interview: Patrick Stump Illinois Entertainer.
 Retrieved October 30, 2011.
 Several track names were released early such as "This City", "Greed" and "Allie".
 "Neither I nor my music seem[s] comfortably defined by the DIY punk or R&B/hip-hop scenes," Stump said in a press release.
 Previously announced songs "Love, Selfish Love" and "As Long As I Know I'm Getting Paid" were released on his debut EP, Truant Wave, instead.
 A remix of "This City" was later released for streaming on the internet and sent to iTunes and radio in the lead up to the album's release.